aosullivan/monitor/README.md

 Align env status to checks status and start at WAITING / Colours Are db connections reused?
-Print the actual error somewhere on the UI for failed tests
+Print the actual error somewhere on the UI for failed tests move all job config times etc to a struct

 jdbc:h2:file:C:/workspace-clj/monitor/monitor_dev.db;FILE_LOCK=NO